NEhIL06/metaverse_2d/metaverse/RENDER_DEPLOYMENT.md

 - Check that all dependencies are in `package.json`
 - Verify Node.js version (>=18)
 - Check build logs for specific errors
+- Ensure DATABASE_URL is correct

 ### Database Connection Issues
 - Verify `DATABASE_URL` is correct
 - Check database is running
-- Ensure migrations have run
+- Ensure migrations have run (check build logs)

 ### CORS Errors
 - Verify frontend URL is in CORS configuration